Skip to main content

 St. Augustine has the broadest blades of any common US lawn grass, gives a tropical coarse-textured appearance, and is the king of coastal salt-spray and dense shade in the Gulf Coast and Florida.
 Zoysia is finer-bladed, tougher under foot, and tolerates colder winters than St. Augustine, making it the better pick in the upper South and transition zone.
 Both ask less of you than bermudagrass; pick between them based on climate and appearance.

-St. Augustinegrass vs Zoysiagrass: At-a-Glance Comparison
+St. Augustinegrass vs Zoysiagrass: at a glance

 Climate zone (USDA)